orhun/kmon/CONTRIBUTING.md

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.

-2. Update the [README.md](https://github.com/orhun/kmon/blob/master/README.md) with details of changes to the terminal user interface including new environment variables, command line arguments and container parameters.
+2. Update the [README.md](https://github.com/orhun/kmon/blob/master/README.md) and [CHANGELOG.md](https://github.com/orhun/kmon/blob/master/CHANGELOG.md) with details of changes to the terminal user interface including new environment variables, command line arguments and container parameters.

 3. Increase the version number in [Cargo.toml](https://github.com/orhun/kmon/blob/master/Cargo.toml) to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).